tconn93/MasteringMarkdown/README.md

-# Task lists Examples - Did not work!
+# Task lists Examples
 - [x] Completed task
 - [ ] Incomplete task
 - [ ] another task

-# Footnotes - Did not work!
+# Footnotes

 Here is some text [^1] .

 [^1]: This is the footnote content.

-# Definition Lists - Did not work!
+# Definition Lists

 Term 1
 : Definition for Term 1.